sandhyaparna/Data-Science/Deep Learning/Hyperparameter Tuning.md

 ### Regularization
 * Prevents overfitting
-* L1: Sparse Output, Computationally inefficient
+* L1 Lasso: Sparse Output, Computationally inefficient.
+L1 values between 1E-4 and 1E-8 have been found to produce good results.
+Larger values are likely to produce models that aren't very useful.
+You can't set both L1 and L2.
+You must choose one or the other.
-* L2: Dense Output, Computationally efficient
+* L2 Ridge: Dense Output, Computationally efficient.
+L2 values between 1E-2 and 1E-6 have been found to produce good results.
+Larger values are likely to produce models that aren't very useful.

 ### Batch Normalization
 * Used for overfitting - https://machinelearningmastery.com/batch-normalization-for-training-of-deep-neural-networks/